SilasPuma/desmos-graphing-calculator/README.md

 7. **Select Wi-Fi Settings**:
    - A pop-up with three options should appear on the screen.
    - Select the middle option that mentions "Wi-Fi settings."
    - *Note*: If no pop-up appears, it means you disconnected the Wi-Fi too soon.
-Restart the process from Step 3.
+Restart the device and try again.

 ---